How Are You Today?

 I did not want to be here, yet.
 I do not want to think about what is next.
 I am not ready to be done having children.
 I do not crave the next stage.
 I crave the one I am in, the one that is quickly slipping away.

 I saw a post by Jen Hatmaker being passed around Facebook.
-(Confession: I do not know who she is, but I am assuming she is a godly woman who writes.)
-Anyways, the post was about soaking in the moments with your kids while they are small and next to you because they slip away so quickly.
+The post was about soaking in the moments with your kids while they are small and next to you because they slip away so quickly.
 Amen!
 I get that!
 If you need a good cry, just look back through old photographs of even 5 years ago.
 A lot happens in a year.
 A lot happens when those years are added together.

 It has been 3 years and a half a year all added together since we started trying for child #3.
 A lot has happened in that time.
 Nearly all of Joshua’s life has happened in that time, and he is now older than Alliyah was when he was born.
 Alliyah was just 3 when we got pregnant with Joshua.
 Joshua is 4, and we are still not pregnant.
 Time keeps ticking away, and there is nothing any of us can do to slow it down or reverse it.
 Our best option is to roll with it.